kevinxchan/kevinxchan.github.io/_posts/2019-02-20-a-job-search-journey.md

 On a related note to technical interview questions, one thing I'd go back and change is being able to solve a problem using multiple languages.
 My strongest language is Python, so naturally I used Python to solve almost all of the problems that came my way.
 While I am a huge fan of Python, there are some bad habits I developed which made it hard for me to transition back to other languages that I know - things like dynamic typing, data structures and syntax made it hard for me to reason about how I would be able to implement the *exact* same solution in a different language, like Java.
 Python has some really flexible data structures and neat shortcuts for different things, and I got used to them since I would invoke them so frequently.
 But the problem I came across was it wasn't easily translatable to other languages.
 As I was solidifying my algorithmic knowledge, I became a stronger Python programmer, but I found my skills in other languages deteriorating.
 So, note to self... next time, try and implement a solution in at least two languages!

-Another thing I would've done differently, while hard looking back at it, is to have started my projects earlier.
+Another thing I would've done differently, while looking back at it, is to have started my projects earlier.
 Sometimes I felt like I was forcing myself to finish a project, which can impact the quality of the project and takes the fun out of it.
 I got into software engineering because I really enjoy building things and seeing my ideas manifest, but when working on my own projects, I would've preferred to take my time to build a quality product and enjoy the ride.
 Sometimes I felt blinded by my need to add to my resume and show off my skillset, when really I started these projects as a curious mind exploring an ecosystem.
 But I guess now that I've already built some projects, I won't feel this pressure anymore, right...?

 If you got to the end, thanks for reading!
 I also have some statistics and graphics on my job search for you to check out.